 The problem with pain is that it can not only hinder their training, it can also impede on their game-time performance.
 Unfortunately, as athletes get older and retire, the pain often lingers.
 In fact, it's quite common for retired athletes to suffer from chronic pain long after retirement and ultimately for life.

-CBD as an Alternative to Traditional Painkillers
+CBD, Alternative to Traditional Painkillers

 Because of the increasing number of studies proving the anti-inflammatory and pain-alleviating effects of CBD, this cannabinoid is quickly becoming the substance of choice among athletes, both professional and amateur.

 CBD For Pain in Athletes